Akuli/porcupine/docs/settings.rst

          general_config = settings.get_section('General')
          the_style = styles.get_style_by_name(general_config['pygments_style'])

-The "File Types" section contains no options by default.
+The "File Types" section contains this:

+    ``default_filetype``
+        This is the name of the filetype that is used when the user creates a new file by e.g. pressing Ctrl+N. Use :meth:`~porcupine.filetypes.get_filetype_by_name` if you want a
+        :ref:`filetype object <filetype-objects>` instead.

 Callbacks